sizzlebop/CLIche/README.md

 - 🔍 **Web Research**: Get up-to-date information from the web with `research` command
 - 🕸️ **Web Scraping**: Extract and save content from websites with `scrape` command
 - 📝 **Document Generation**: Create professional documents from scraped data
+- 🖼️ **Image Features**:
-- 🖼️ **Image Integration**: Beautiful images from Unsplash with direct URLs for better sharing and compatibility
+  - Search and download from Unsplash with direct URLs
+  - Generate AI images with DALL-E and Stability AI
+  - Set model, style, quality, and size preferences
+  - View all options with convenient --list-models and --list-styles
 - 🎨 **Art & ANSI support**:
   - Generate ASCII text art with custom fonts
   - Display random ASCII art patterns